Alex Guenette: ARCA Racing Series

-NASCAR Pinty's Series
+NASCAR Canada Series

 Guenette ran the entire Canadian Tire Series schedule in 2013.
 Running Dodges for Jacombs Racing, he posted two top fives and another three top tens in the No. 39, compared to two did not finishes.
 Of the top fives, the best finish was a second place at Autodrome St. Eustache.
 He received major funding from Motos Illimitees, DLGL, and Kawasaki.
 Guenette was the series' most popular driver in 2013.
 In 2014, he ran four races in the 39, but with grandfather Jacques Guenette as the owner.
 He posted a best finish of second, which he accomplished twice, once at St. Eustache and once at Circuit ICAR.

 NASCAR Camping World Truck Series

 Guenette's first Truck start came for Gosselin, at Canadian Tire Motorsport Park, driving the No. 39 Chevrolet Silverado, running double duty with the NASCAR Pinty's Series race that weekend.
 He was running near the top ten until oil line issues hampered Guenette's effort, and he finished 25th.
 In 2014, both of his starts came at Martinsville Speedway.
 In the spring race, he start and parked for Gosselin, finishing last after running only 32 laps.
 For the fall, Guenette was picked to drive the No. 32 Chevrolet Silverado for Turner Motorsports.
-In final practice, he posted the fastest 10-lap average.
+In final practice, he posted the fastest ten-lap average.
 He qualified twelfth and finished ninth after a flat tire dropped him from sixth.

 NASCAR Xfinity Series

 Guenette made his Xfinity debut on May 14, 2016 in the Ollie's Bargain Outlet 200.
 Driving the No. 97 for Obaika Racing, he finished fifteenth in his heat and twenty-seventh in the main race.
 Returning to the No. 97 at Pocono Raceway a few weeks later, Guenette posted his best career finish and only lead lap finish, a 24th.
 Running a third race for Obaika at Daytona International Speedway, an early wreck eliminated him from contention.
 For the series' next race at Kentucky Speedway, Guenette signed with fellow Canadian team King Autosport, finishing 26th.
 Guenette did not return to NASCAR competition in 2017.

+In 2023, Guenette returned to NASCAR competition in the NASCAR Xfinity Series at the Chicago Street Course driving the No. 36 Chevrolet for DGM Racing.